Infrastructure List

 Agent version

-At times it may also be prove useful to audit your Agent versions to ensure you are running the latest version.
+It may be useful to audit your Agent versions to ensure you are running the latest version.
 To accomplish this, use the get_host_agent_list script, which leverages the JSON permalink to output the current running Agents with version numbers.
 There is also a json_to_csv script to convert the JSON output into a CSV file.

 No Agent